Biology (BIO)

 BIO 4170 - Ecology - 0,4 cr.

 Study of the basic principles of ecology, interrelationships and identification of plants and animals making up principal communities of this region, the dynamic balance of communities and the productivity of natural resources.
 The course includes a research experience.
-3 class hours, 3-hour lab.
+Includes a 3 hour lab each week.

 Prerequisite Courses: BIO 1125